constrained-opt-ml/constrained-opt-ml.github.io/_pages/submissions.md

 - Submissions will be managed through the [OpenReview portal](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/COML).

 Please note the following **requirements**:

-- Submissions must be **original work in progress not previously published** in peer-reviewed conferences or journals.
-Work presented at prior non-archival workshops is allowed.
+- Submissions must be **original work in progress not previously published** in peer-reviewed conferences or journals (see [Dual Submissions and Previously Published Work](#dual-submissions-and-previously-published-work) below for details).
 - At least **one author is expected to attend the workshop in person**, and we encourage all authors to participate.
 - Submissions are not required to include a checklist.

 Submissions will be reviewed by a panel of 3 reviewers.
 The review process will be double-blind, and authors should ensure that their submissions do not reveal their identities.

 To better understand the criteria reviewers will use when evaluating your submission, please refer to the [Reviewer Guidelines](/reviewers).

+### Dual Submissions and Previously Published Work

+Following the [NeurIPS 2025 workshop policies](https://neurips.cc/Conferences/2025/CallForWorkshopsGuidance), submissions must be **original work in progress not previously published** in peer-reviewed conferences or journals.
+Submissions found to have been previously published will be **desk-rejected**.
+Note that work presented at prior non-archival workshops is permitted.

+**Dual submissions are allowed**, provided the other venue is either (i) non-archival (e.g., another workshop), or (ii) archival with an acceptance/publication date *after* the COML notification date (September 22, 2025).
+If you are submitting to another venue, please ensure that your COML submission complies with that venue’s dual submission policy.

 ### Contributed Talks